ninja-1337/Personal-Blog/src/pages/faq/index.md

 # How do I add a logo for a token?

-Uniswap pulls from the trustwallet asset repository on github. [https://github.com/trustwallet/assets](https://github.com/trustwallet/assets) Add your token icon to that repo and it will appear on the frontend and on info.
+EasySec pulls from the trustwallet asset repository on github. [https://github.com/trustwallet/assets](https://github.com/trustwallet/assets) Add your token icon to that repo and it will appear on the frontend and on info.

-# How can I add a token to Uniswap?
+# How can I add a token to EasySec?

-Uniswap is compatible with any ERC-20 token in the Ethereum ecosystem.
+EasySec is compatible with any ERC-20 token in the Ethereum ecosystem.
 If you want your project to be searchable in their interface, you should seek to be added to a reputable token list or share a link to your token using query parameters.
 Once loaded via link, the token will be added to their interface.

-Another option is to open a request using github [issues](https://github.com/Uniswap/uniswap-frontend/issues/new?assignees=&labels=token+request&template=token-request.md&title=).
+Another option is to open a request using github [issues](https://github.com/EasySec/EasySec-frontend/issues/new?assignees=&labels=token+request&template=token-request.md&title=).

-The Uniswap team makes no guarantees nor provides any timeline for such requests.
+The EasySec team makes no guarantees nor provides any timeline for such requests.
 Nor will the team ever charge or request funds.
 We've added many UX features to make it easier to share a new token with communities - features such as local storage support and custom linking.
 Please make use of them.

 # Why does my transaction cost X?

 Ethereum requires gas to execute each transaction.
 You can also check ETH gas station for the current prices required to complete transactions.
-Creating a Uniswap pool is a slightly costlier transaction because you are executing a more complex smart contract.
+Creating a EasySec pool is a slightly costlier transaction because you are executing a more complex smart contract.
 Read more about how gas works in Ethereum.

 # How can I see my liquidity provider fees?

-There are many community built tools like [https://www.uniswaproi.com/](https://www.uniswaproi.com/), [https://www.zapper.fi/dashboard](https://www.zapper.fi/dashboard) and [https://zerion.io/](https://zerion.io/).
-Uniswap provides no guarantees the information on these sites is correct.
+There are many community built tools like [https://www.EasySec.com/](https://www.EasySec.com/), [https://www.zapper.fi/dashboard](https://www.zapper.fi/dashboard) and [https://zerion.io/](https://zerion.io/).
+EasySec provides no guarantees the information on these sites is correct.

 # I accidentally transferred tokens directly to a pair contract, is there any way I can get them back?

-Uniswap token pair contracts are ownerless.
+EasySec token pair contracts are ownerless.
 We have no special control over the pair contracts' functionality; because of this, any tokens accidentally transferred to the token contract itself are lost forever.

-# I updated my token via a proxy contract, but the Uniswap information page is showing the old symbol / name!
+# I updated my token via a proxy contract, but the EasySec information page is showing the old symbol / name!

-[Info.uniswap](https://info.uniswap.org/) reads the details of new tokens when they're added to the subgraph.
+[Info.EasySec](https://info.EasySec.org/) reads the details of new tokens when they're added to the subgraph.
 There may be some circumstances where an old symbol or name isn't updated if the token was updated with a proxy contract.
 A guide to fix this yourself is forthcoming.
 In the meantime, reach out with the details on our developer discord.

 # My swap failed with code "EXPIRED", what happened?